tnatschl/jupyterstan/README.md

 `jupyterstan` is a package to help development of Stan models (using `pystan`) in jupyter notebooks.

-The package is heavily based on @Arvinds-ds [stanmagic](https://github.com/Arvinds-ds/stanmagic) package, but provides an interface that simply returns a `pystan.Model` object.
+The package is heavily based on Arvinds-ds [stanmagic](https://github.com/Arvinds-ds/stanmagic) package, but provides an interface that simply returns a `pystan.Model` object.

-In addition, it bundles @Arvinds-ds `stan_code_helper` package to improve syntax highlighting for stan cells.
+In addition, it bundles Arvinds-ds `stan_code_helper` package to improve syntax highlighting for stan cells.

 ## Installation